ghgoodreau/WebBrowser/README.md

 <br/><br/>
 ![Boomark Manager](https://i.imgur.com/Otm4wYM.png)
 <br/>
 The bookmark manager form shows a MySQL database with bookmark items.
 You can search, delete selected, or clear the items.
+This is the only form that is buggy at the moment.

+# TODO
+- Have tab pages named based off of the website they are currently on
+- Fix the Bookmark table adapter error that sometimes occurs on certain websites (Amazon, for example)